 The BMA has welcomed the guidance and the Medical Defence Union (MDU) has not revised its previous warning that doctors who provide medical reports for patients seeking assisted suicide abroad could be prosecuted.

-You have read this article Assisted Suicide / bma / GMC with the title Doctors cannot encourage or assist suicide: Official.
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2013/02/doctors-cannot-encourage-or-assist.html.
+with the title Doctors cannot encourage or assist suicide: Official.
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2013/02/doctors-cannot-encourage-or-assist.html.
 Thanks!